winglang/docsite/blog/2023-04-07-wingly-same-object-different-interfaces-for-preflight-and-inflight.md

 ---

 The same bucket object has two different interfaces, one for the compile time (preflight phase) and the other for runtime (inflight phase).
-Check out our GitHub repo for more details: https://github.com/winglang/wing

 <!--truncate-->